TexZK/cbytesparse/README.rst

 Installation
 ============

-From PIP (might not be the latest version found on *github*):
+From PyPI (might not be the latest version found on *github*):

 .. code-block:: sh

     $ pip install cbytesparse

-From source root directory:
+From the source code root directory:

 .. code-block:: sh